James Couzens: Philanthropy

 Couzens established the Children's Fund of Michigan with a $10,000,000 grant.
 He also gave $1,000,000 for relief in Detroit and began a fund to make loans to the physically handicapped.
 Under Dr Frank Norton, Dr Kenneth Richard Gibson and their secretary, Kathryn Hutchison, the Children's Fund, among other things, provided free health and dental work for indigent Detroit children.
 The Fund was set up with a 25-year life span, and the project ended in the mid-1950s.

 In response to the Bath School Disaster, in which Andrew Kehoe, an embittered school board member and treasurer, killed 38 children by blowing up explosives he had planted in the basement of the Bath Consolidated School in Bath Township, Michigan, Couzens gave $75,000 to fund rebuilding.
 The new school was dedicated as the "James Couzens Agricultural School".

-He donated $600,000 to the University of Michigan for the building of a residence hall for female nursing students; it was named Couzens Hall in his honor.
+He donated $600,000 to the University of Michigan for the building of a residence hall for female nursing students, near the University hospital and medical campus.
+It was named Couzens Hall in his honor.
+He also donated money to build a nurses’ home at the Farrand Training School in Detroit, a nurses’ training school associated with Harper Hospital.
+The building was completed in 1922, and at his request, the Board of Trustees named the new home McLaughlin Hall in honor of Emily A. McLaughlin, Principal of the Farrand Training School.

 In the 1930s, Couzens donated $1 million to Children's Hospital of Michigan, in response to a birthday request from his wife for "a simple box in which to keep my pearls".
 Couzens complied, including a note within the box describing the $1 million gift, stating "My dear, your new pearls will be all the children who are eventually treated there".
 Today, Children's Hospital of Michigan is part of the Detroit Medical Center.

 Disturbed by the failures of low-income housing projects that came out of the depression, he funded an alternative.
 He contributed $550,000 of his own personal money, combined with $300,000 from Oakland Housing, to create a managed low-income housing project called Westacres, in West Bloomfield, Michigan.
 The project gave the low-income factory working man a chance to own a home.
 The homes were located on 1 acre of land and the owners were required to farm the land to provide food for their families when seasonal layoffs took place.